lumley/AirBrains/GameApi.md

 | fundingGoal | int | Amount of funds required to trigger the round countdown |
 | roundsRemaining | int | Amount of rounds that are remaining from now, just in case there is no funding goal |

- - StartRound: A new round has started, client should remove the previously selected actions.
+ - StartRound: A new round has started, client should block any input.

 | Property | Type | Description |
 | -------- | ---- | ----------- |